sarahwalters/apartment-finder/README.md

 ### Deploying to AWS

 #### Setting up a new EC2 instance:
+**If you want to access an existing EC2 instance, you can skip these steps.**
 * Launch an EC2 instance, following [these instructions](http://www.ybrikman.com/writing/2015/11/11/running-docker-aws-ground-up/#launching-an-ec2-instance) (just the "Launching an EC2 Instance" and "Installing Docker" sections).
     * Once you've run the "hello world" example, clean up: run `docker ps` to get the id of the `training/webapp` container, then `docker kill <CONTAINER-ID>` to kill the container.
 * While still ssh'd into the instance, clone the apartment-finder repository: